Clerics Regular Minor

-The Clerics Regular Minor (Ordo Clericorum Regularium Minorum), commonly known as the Caracciolini or Adorno Fathers, is a Roman Catholic religious order of priests and brothers founded by Francis Caracciolo, Augustine Adorno, and Fabrizio Caracciolo in 1588 at Villa Santa Maria, Abruzzo.
+The Order of Clerics Regular Minor (Ordo Clericorum Regularium Minorum), commonly known as the Caracciolini or Adorno Fathers, is a Roman Catholic religious order of priests and brothers founded by Francesco Caracciolo, Giovanni Agostino Adorno, and Fabrizio Caracciolo in 1588 at Villa Santa Maria, Abruzzo.
 Belonging to the family of Clerics Regular, its members desired to sanctify themselves and the People of God by imitating in their lives the Paschal Mystery of Christ.

 Its motto is Ad Maiorem Dei Resurgentis Gloriam, "For the Greater Glory of the Risen God".
-The members of the congregation use the acronym C.R.M. after their names.
+The members of the congregation use the acronym CRM. after their names.